vector-of-bool/vector-of-bool.github.io/_posts/2018-11-8-try-catch-continue.md

 }
 ```

 And there it is.
-We have flattened the mountain of `try/catch` to a sequence of
+We have lowered the mountain of `try/catch` to a sequence of
-`try/catch/continue` blocks.
+`try/catch/continue` blocks with a slight hill.

 Each `continue try {}` block establishes a new set of exception handlers while
 maintaining the scope of the prior `[continue] try {}`.
 Object lifetimes end at